nixworks/public/news/2015/01/6/index.md

 ##### Shoots
 ### [A gunman shoots a doctor at the William Beaumont Army Medical Center in El Paso, Texas, and then kills himself. ](/news/2015/01/6/a-gunman-shoots-a-doctor-at-the-william-beaumont-army-medical-center-in-el-paso-texas-and-then-kills-himself.md)
-_Context: William Beaumont Army Medical Center, Texas, El Paso, shoots_
+_Context: Texas, William Beaumont Army Medical Center, shoots, El Paso_

 ##### Colorado Springs, Colorado
 ### [An improvised device explodes outside of the Colorado Springs chapter of the NAACP with no injuries. ](/news/2015/01/6/an-improvised-device-explodes-outside-of-the-colorado-springs-chapter-of-the-naacp-with-no-injuries.md)